TedHusted/awake/awake.md/awake.md

 “Nexus, present today’s briefing.”

-The presentation takes the form of a newscast, which is the template preferred by the last two administrations.
+The presentation takes the form of a newscast The newscast template was also preferred by the last two administrations.
 The anchor is a SI-generated composite of popular newscasters, past and present.
 The effect is both eery and strangely comforting.

 The SI generated anchor leans forward slightly, her voice, rich and measured.
 The pauses between segments feel calculated, almost human — but not quite.
-It’s easy to forget you’re not watching a natural person until you notice the perfectly even cadence, absence of hesitations, and some other subtle errors.
+It’s easy to forget you’re not watching a natural person.
+Then you notice the perfectly even cadence, absence of hesitations, and some other subtle errors.

 Selected topics include graphics, animations, and reel segments that emphasize key points.
 After each segment, the newscaster pauses, in case more information is required.
 POTUS often asks followup questions during the brief.
 Nexus is also linked to the president’s phone in case there are followup questions between briefings.